-Coati Invasion in the Riviera Maya, Mexico
+Coati Invasion in Riviera Maya, Mexico

 Have you ever seen a coati before?
 How about 100?!

-Coati’s are cute little creatures that look like a cross between a raccoon, monkey and an anteater.
-They are quite common in Central and South America, comparable to raccoons in Canada, but they’re much more friendly (at least the ones we saw).
+Coati’s are little creatures that look like a cross between a raccoon, monkey and an anteater.
+They are common in Central and South America, comparable to raccoons in Canada, but they’re much more friendly (at least the ones we saw).

-We first saw a family of coatis roaming in the gardens behind our room at the resort.
-They were digging frantically, searching for bugs and berries, leaving big holes and dirt piles in their wake.
+We first saw a family of coatis roaming in the gardens behind our room at the Iberostar Paraiso Del Mar (which is one of our favourite all inclusive resorts in Riviera Maya, Mexico).
+They were digging frantically, searching for bugs and berries.
+Unfortunately, they left big holes and dirt piles in their wake.

 They just kept coming and coming!

-Have you seen a coati?
 What did you think?
 Cute or annoying?

-Share your experience in the comments section below!
+Share your thoughts in the comments section below.